IBOR reform in the euro area – progress in an ocean of uncertainty

 For derivative contracts with EURIBOR exposure3 that are outstanding after the end of the transition period, it is up to the contract parties to agree on a different rate.
 If this does not happen (in time), the EURIBOR will automatically be replaced by an official fall back rate.

-As the following table shows, more than half of the derivatives with exposure to EURIBOR that were outstanding in 2017 will outlive the EURIBOR transition deadline in January 2020.
-Since products are still issued with EURIBOR exposure the actual amount outstanding is estimated to be even bigger.
+As the following table shows, more than half of the derivatives with exposure to EURIBOR that were outstanding in 2017 will outlive January 2020.
+Since products with EURIBOR exposure are still issued we can expect that on a final transition date in January 2022 there will be a similarly high amount of outstanding derivatives with exposure to EURIBOR4.

 Table 1: Exposures to EURIBOR (source: ECB)